-If your sky is dark enough, you might see that Regulus marks the bottom of a backwards question mark pattern of stars.
+Tonight’s moonlit glare might make it hard to see that Regulus dots the bottom of a backwards question mark pattern of stars.
 This pattern is known as The Sickle, and it outlines the Lion’s head and mane.
 Regulus, meanwhile, is often called the Lion’s Heart.

 The name for Leo’s second brightest star, Denebola, comes from an Arabic term which translates to the Lion’s Tail.
 Two other stars – Zosma and Chertan – form a noticeable triangle with Denebola to draw out the hindquarters and tail of Leo the Lion.
 (See the chart of Leo the Lion below.)

-The glare of the moon might make it difficult to envision the celestial Lion this upcoming week.
+The waxing moon will make it difficult to envision the celestial Lion this upcoming week.
 However, if you can locate the star Regulus, you can view the Lion in all his starlit majesty during the upcoming moon-free evenings in the last week week of May and the first week of June.

 Are you familiar with the Big Dipper?
 If so, this star formation serves as a wonderful guide to the Leo star Regulus.